tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 in 1963.

 Image: images/Ray_Charles_and_John_Coltrane.jpg
-Title and Attribution: Ray Charles and John Coltrane - were both born on September 23rd.
+Title and Attribution: Ray Charles and John Coltrane - from www.kzfr.org .
 Link: http://www.kzfr.org/broadcasts/322

 Although he wrote it in response to the